 Jeremiah enjoys creating spaces that are welcoming and intentional.
 If you have visited the studio, you have been blessed by his handiwork.

-Kelly and Jeremiah are high school sweethearts and have been married for 17 years.
+Kelly and Jeremiah are high school sweethearts and have been married since 2002.
 Their three boys keep the family pretty busy outside of the yoga studio.

 Email Kelly: firstname.lastname@example.org

 Shannon has been doing yoga for 5 years, and continues to look inward and further her knowledge of a practice she loves.
 She graduated her yoga teacher training program with Yoga Yoga in Austin, TX in 2019.
 Yoga is an outlet for her, and a way to find time for herself.
 Her practice and education helped build her confidence to share this life changing practice with others.